Skip to main content

 • Term 1 – Numeracy (Topics Number, Measurement, Geometry, Basic Statistics)

-• Term 2 – Standard
+• Term 2 – Work on Standards 1.4 and Numeracy

-• Term 3 – Standard
+• Term 3 – Work on Standards 1.3 and Numeracy

-• Term 4 – Revision of Numeracy and 1.4 External
+• Term 4 – Revision of 1.4 [External]

-Special equipment and costs: A protractor, compasses, ruler and a scientific calculator of about Casio fx-standard.
+Special equipment and costs: A protractor, compasses, ruler, and a scientific calculator of about Casio fx-standard.
 A graphical calculator (Casio fx-9750G PLUS) is permissible and highly recommended.
 Achievement Standard Workbooks may be required for purchase (approximately $45).

 Form 5 (Pre-Q Advanced)